NRLMMD-GEOIPS/geoips/docs/source/starter/windows_installation.rst

 After a successful install and setup, run wsl and use the Linux installation guide for installing geoips and the required Python environment:

-`Complete Linux conda-based GeoIPS Installation <./installation.rst>`
+:ref:`Complete Linux conda-based GeoIPS Installation<linux_installation`